 Upcoming Sunnyside History Walks:

-- WALK NOW FULL–email to be put on wait list: Saturday 9 February 2019 / Monumental, Inspiring, and Rooted in History: The Public Art of City College of San Francisco.
-(10:30am – 1:00pm) This walk will take you to all the major public artworks at City College, works that reveal its unique and inspiring history.
+- Saturday 27 July 2019 / Monumental, Inspiring, and Rooted in History: The Public Art of City College of San Francisco.
+(11:00am – 1:30pm) As part of LaborFest.
+This walk will take you to all the major public artworks at City College, works that reveal its unique and inspiring history.
 Science and a faith in progress were brought together with art to give birth to the college; the legacy is a wealth of public artworks on campus.
 Aside from the famous mural by Diego Rivera, Pan-American Unity, most San Franciscans don’t know about these treasures.
-Meet at the foot of Science Hall steps, 50 Phelan Ave/Frida Kahlo Way.
+Meet at very bottom of Science Hill, at bottom of the long flight of steps, at street level near bus shelter on Frida Kahlo Way.
 (Transit: Muni line 43, 29, 8, 49, and K; Balboa Park BART.)
 Level: Moderate with several stairs.
 Rain or air quality count above 149 cancels walk.

 Suggested Minimum Donation $10 for all walks, which helps support future GPNHP programming–or join the GPNHP ($15 per year) and receive a pass to attend the walking tour that day.
 SunnysideHistory.org is a partner of the Glen Park Neighborhoods History Project, which sponsors other local walks.